manyducksco/chatter/README.md

 ### 1\.
 Define a Procedure

 Create a shared file to define your procedures.
 By convention, procedures are named in `SCREAMING_SNAKE_CASE`.
-This example uses **Zod**, but any compatible library will work.

 ```typescript
 // src/procedures.ts